 - a collagen vascular disease, such as lupus, vasculitis, or rheumatoid arthritis

 An increased percentage of eosinophils in your blood can indicate:

 - eosinophilia, which can be caused by allergic disorders, parasites, tumors, or gastrointestinal (GI) disorders

 - an allergic reaction

-- a skin inflammation (e.g. eczema or dermatitis)
+- skin inflammation, such as eczema or dermatitis

 - a parasitic infection

-- an inflammatory disorder (e.g. inflammatory bowel disease or celiac disease)
+- an inflammatory disorder, such as inflammatory bowel disease or celiac disease

 - certain cancers

-The percentage of basophils in your blood may be too high if you have:
+An increased percentage of basophils in your blood might be caused by: